-- To characterize flow fluctuations in Rush Creek below the Rush Creek Powerhouse Tailrace related to Project operations, a sub-daily analysis of water surface and discharge will be developed as part of implementation of the AQ 1 Instream Flow Technical Study Plan (TSP) and the AQ 2 Hydrology TSP. - The sub-daily analysis will characterize flow fluctuation in Rush Creek under both existing and Proposed Project operations to characterize stream-based recreation opportunities and constraints.
+- To characterize flow fluctuations in Rush Creek below the Rush Creek Powerhouse Tailrace related to Project operations (peaking), an hourly time-series of water surface and discharge will be developed as part of implementation of the AQ 1 Instream Flow Technical Study Plan (TSP). - The hourly time-series will characterize flow fluctuation in Rush Creek under both existing and Proposed Project operations to characterize stream-based recreation opportunities and constraints.